Maxence Lacroix

-Maxence Guy Lacroix (born 6 April 2000) is a French professional footballer who plays as a centre-back for Bundesliga club VfL Wolfsburg.
+Maxence Guy Lacroix (born 6 April 2000) is a French professional footballer who plays as a centre-back for Premier League club Crystal Palace.

+Lacroix began his career at Sochaux, where he made his senior debut in 2018.
+He signed for Bundesliga side VfL Wolfsburg in 2020, spending four seasons in Germany before moving to Crystal Palace in 2024, winning the FA Cup in 2025 in his first season.

+Lacroix has represented France at various youth levels.

 Club career

+Sochaux

 On 21 August 2017, Lacroix signed his first professional contract with FC Sochaux-Montbéliard.
 Lacroix made his professional debut with Sochaux in a 1–0 Ligue 2 win over FC Lorient on 22 December 2018.

+VfL Wolfsburg

 On 25 August 2020, Lacroix joined VfL Wolfsburg on a four-year deal.
 On 27 February 2021, he scored his first Bundesliga goal in a 2–0 win over Hertha BSC.

+Crystal Palace

+On 30 August 2024, Premier League club Crystal Palace signed Lacroix on a five-year deal, reuniting him with former Wolfsburg manager Oliver Glasner.
+He scored his first goal for the club in a 2–2 draw against Manchester City on 7 December.
+He played for the entirety of the 2025 FA Cup final on 17 May 2025 as the club defeated City 1–0 to win its first ever major trophy.

 International career

 Lacroix is a youth international for France, and represented the France U17s at the 2017 UEFA European Under-17 Championship and 2017 FIFA U-17 World Cup.

 Personal life

 Lacroix was born in Villeneuve-Saint-Georges, and his father is a nurse and his mother a doctor.
-He is of Guadeloupean descent through his father.
+He is of Guadeloupean and Malagasy descent through his father and mother.